taxevaiden's website File Edit View these are fake buttons don't try to click them

 egui

-tbh i think the custom titlebar was cool. i don’t know if you could implement it in something like the gui framework i’m about to talk about,
+i do think the custom titlebar was cool. i don’t know if you could implement it in something like the gui framework i’m about to talk about, but uh not like i need it

 iced